 There are two phases to the Modern Athena project.
 Phase I is the completion of a 4 foot scale version in Statuario marble.
 To that end, I have already acquired a 2 ton block of Statuario marble via a successful kickstarter campaign and a trip to Italy in 2016.
 “Finding Athena” was a successful indiegogo campaign that just wrapped in time for Christmas 2019.
 The fundraiser covered the costs of a month-long residency in Athens, Greece in January 2020.
 I took with me the small scale model that had been cast into fiberglass of the Modern Athena Sculpture and spent the month working closely with art historian and curator Elizabeth Plessa on my project.
 We had scheduled studio visits, gallery openings, and museum shows.
 I also researched the costs of working with Greek marble instead of Italian marble and other logistical issues.

 After Phase I is completed, Phase II requires the purchase of a 17 foot block of Statuario marble from Carrara, a minimum of two years of carving work, shipment to the USA, additional tools, assistants and studio rentals in Italy and America and the development of a full length documentary film to increase awareness of this important art form.
-LIFTED, the short video above, is a glimpse into my trip to Italy in 2016 and its magnificent marble quarries.
+LIFTED, the short documentary film below, is a glimpse into my trip to Italy in 2016 and its magnificent marble quarries.